JuliaReach/LazySets.jl/docs/src/lib/lazy_operations/UnionSet.md

 # Union

 Note that the union of convex sets is generally not convex.
-Hence these set types are not part of the convex-set family `LazySet`.
+Hence these set types are not part of the convex-set family `ConvexSet`.

 ## [Binary set union (UnionSet)](@id def_UnionSet)

 ```@docs
 UnionSet
-∪(::LazySet, ::LazySet)
+∪(::ConvexSet, ::ConvexSet)
 swap(::UnionSet)
 dim(::UnionSet)
 σ(::AbstractVector, ::UnionSet; algorithm="support_vector")